awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 Using the role name "ReadOnly"
 ```

 Now you can finish the configuration of your profile, by specifying the [default output format](cli-configure-files.md#cli-config-output), the [default AWS Region](cli-configure-files.md#cli-config-region) to send commands to, and providing a [name for the profile](cli-chap-configure.md#cli-quick-configuration-multi-profiles) so you can reference this profile from among all those defined on the local computer\.
-In the example below, the user enters a default Region, default output format, and the name of the profile\.
+In the following example, the user enters a default Region, default output format, and the name of the profile\.
 You can alternatively press `<ENTER>` to select any default values that are shown between the square brackets\.
 The suggested profile name is the account ID number followed by an underscore followed by the role name\.

 ```
 CLI default client Region [None]: us-west-2<ENTER>